Date: 6 Jan 2004

 Sharon Thompson was found dead in her home in Chatsworth Crescent, Scawthorpe with a belt around her neck on 6 January 2004.

 She was found in her lounge on the floor with the belt around her neck and it was first thought that she had been strangled.

 However, three years later the police said that she took her own life by hanging herself from a door and said that she had fallen from the door in the period between hanging herself and when she was found by her mother.

 It was first thought that she might have been murdered and the main suspect was her boyfriend who it was said had been violent towards her in the past.

-Sharon Thompson was an alcoholic and had also been a prostitute.
+Sharon Thompson had been an alcoholic and a prostitute.
 On one occasion, she had told her mother that her boyfriend had kicked and punched her after she had told him that she didn't like the breast enlargement surgery that he had paid for her to have.

 Her parents said that at Christmas 2003 Sharon Thompson had come to their house drunk and wouldn't leave and that they had had to call the police.
 Later, when her mother couldn't contact Sharon Thompson over the weekend of 3 January to 5 January 2004 she went around to see her and found her cat desperately clawing at a window and that when she went in she found Sharon Thompson fully clothed, dead on the floor.